AlexCharlton/glfw3-chicken/README.md

 Performs `glfwMakeContextCurrent` while setting `window`.

-    [procedure] (make-window WIDTH HEIGHT NAME #!key (fullscreen? #f) resizable visible decorated red-bits green-bits blue-bits alpha-bits depth-bits stencil-bits accum-red-bits accum-green-bits accum-blue-bits accum-alpha-bits aux-buffers samples refresh-rate sterio srgb-capable client-api context-version-major context-version-minor context-robustness opengl-forward-compat opengl-debug-context opengl-profile)
+    [procedure] (make-window WIDTH HEIGHT NAME #!key (fullscreen? #f) (swap-interval 1) resizable visible decorated red-bits green-bits blue-bits alpha-bits depth-bits stencil-bits accum-red-bits accum-green-bits accum-blue-bits accum-alpha-bits aux-buffers samples refresh-rate sterio srgb-capable client-api context-version-major context-version-minor context-robustness opengl-forward-compat opengl-debug-context opengl-profile)

 Create a window with title string `NAME` and dimensions `WIDTH` by `HEIGHT`.
 The keys correspond to the available [GLFW window hints](http://www.glfw.org/docs/latest/window.html#window_hints). `resizable`, `visible`, `decorated`, `sterio`, `srgb-capable`, `opengl-forward-compat`, `opengl-debug-context` accept boolean arguments, while all other accept either an integer or an appropriate GLFW constant as per the documentation.

 Sets the current context to the window that was created.
-Also sets the swap interval of the window to `1`, for convenience.
-This can be later set by `swap-interval`.
+The swap interval of the window is set to the value of the`swap-interval` key.
 Finally, this initializes all of the window-specific callbacks.

     [macro] (with-window (WIDTH HEIGHT NAME .
 KEYS) BODY ...)